MinecraftU/mcu-curriculum/readme.md

 ### Sequence 1a: Basic Computer Skill with Minecraft

 Learn how to use a computer...no previous experience required!
 You might be able to make an iPad sing, but it's time to learn how to use a keyboard and mouse.
-You also might be brand-new to Minecraft, or need to level up your Minecraft skills from the Pocket Edition to the "proper" PC version. :simple_smile:
+You also might be brand-new to Minecraft, or need to level up your Minecraft skills from the Pocket Edition to the "proper" PC version.

 ### Sequence 1b: Basic Problem Solving with Minecraft